India, France Extend Lockdowns as World Coronavirus Cases Top 2 Million

 “On the French mainland and in France's overseas territories, the system is under tension and the epidemic is not yet under control.
 We must therefore continue our efforts and continue to apply the rules.
 The more they are respected, the more lives will be saved,” he said.

-Nigeria also is adding two more weeks to lockdown orders in three states – Lagos, Abuja and Ogun – while Turkey’s president says a 48-hour weekend lockdown will be repeated this week.
+Nigeria also is adding two more weeks to lockdown orders in Lagos, Abuja and Ogun, while Turkish President Recep Tayyip Erdogan said a 48-hour weekend lockdown would be repeated this week.

+New Zealand ordered people to stay home three weeks ago, and while officials say it appears the country is past the peak of the virus, Prime Minister Jacinda Ardern said Tuesday that does not equal being out of danger.

+"Most New Zealanders understand that now is not the time to let up.
+We must not squander the good work that everyone has put in over the last 20 days,” she said.

-By far the most cases have been found in the United States, which accounts for about 600,000 known infections with the hardest-hit area being New York.
+By far the most cases have been found in the United States, which accounts for close to 600,000 known infections, around one-third of confirmed cases worldwide, with the hardest-hit area being New York.

-There are about 106,000 cases in New York City and 195,000 cases in the entire state, more than Spain or Italy.
-But Governor Andrew Cuomo declared Monday the “worst is over,” but only if New Yorkers “continue to be smart going forward.”
+There are more than 106,700 cases in New York City and 195,000 cases in the entire state, more than Spain or Italy.
+But Governor Andrew Cuomo said Tuesday, “We think we are at the apex” one day after he and six other governors established a partnership to coordinate plans to reopen businesses.

+After the coalition’s formation prompted President Donald Trump to declare Monday that he had “total” authority to determine when states could begin to reopen their economies, Cuomo said, “We don’t have a king in this country” and that attempts by Trump to apply federal authority over the states would trigger a “constitutional crisis.”

 California was one of the earliest states to tell people to stay home.
 Governor Gavin Newsom plans to announce Tuesday his administration’s plans for starting to resume normal life.

-Tuesday also brings small steps away from a total lockdown in Italy, which is allowing some shops to open again.
+Tuesday also brought small steps away from a total lockdown in Italy, which was allowing some shops to open again.
 The country has seen steadily improving numbers of critically ill patients after being a hotspot of the outbreak.

+The pandemic has battered the world economy, with the International Monetary Fund projecting Tuesday the world economy would contract by 3% this year, the sharpest decline since the Great Recession of the 1930’s.

-The International Monetary Fund gave its approval Monday to a $500-million effort to help 25 countries by canceling six months of their debt payments.
+The IMF gave its approval Monday to a $500-million effort to help 25 countries by canceling six months of their debt payments.
 Some of those nations include Afghanistan, Congo, Haiti, Mali, Sierra Leone and Yemen.

 In the United States, part of the government’s plan to boost the flagging economy is sending cash payments to households to either help people cover their bills amid massive job losses, or to encourage people to spend money and boost business activity.